gavinfielder/pft/README.md

  ./enable-test "s_*prec"        # Enables all tests that start with 's_' and have a 'prec' in the name
 ```

-While you ***can*** call `./enable-test ""` to enable all tests, but keep in mind that some tests are disabled by default because if you have not implemented certain bonuses, your ft\_printf will segfault.
+You **can** call `./enable-test ""` to enable all tests, but keep in mind that some tests are disabled by default because if you have not implemented certain bonuses, your ft\_printf will segfault.

 # Troubleshooting